mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 } yield ()
 ```

 However, in our example, we need to wait for the completion of two concurrent fibers.
-So, we need to
-combine them first, and then joining the resulting fiber.
-The `zip` method combines two fibers into
-a single fiber that produces the results of both.
+So, we need to combine them first and then join the resulting fiber.
+The `zip` method combines two fibers into a single fiber that produces the results of both.

-Joining a fiber lets us to gather also the result of its execution.
-In the example, the variable
-`result` has type `(String, String)`, and we successfully use it in the next step of the routine.
-We
-also introduced the `*>` operator, which is an alias for the `zipRight` function, and let us
-concatenate the execution of two effects not depending on each other.
+Joining a fiber lets us also gather the result of its execution.
+In the example, the variable `result` has type `(String, String)`, and we successfully use it in the next step of the routine.
+We also introduced the `*>` operator, which is an alias for the `zipRight` function, and let us concatenate the execution of two effects not depending on each other.

-The execution of the `concurrentWakeUpRoutine` function prints exactly what we expect:
+The execution of the `concurrentWakeUpRoutine` function prints precisely what we expect:

 ```shell
 [zio-default-async-2]: Going to the bathroom